kl1nton/1_Applied_Basic_Science/3_Pathology.md

 	D. Vitamin B12 deficiency - F
 	E. Hereditary spherocytosis - F

-#### Answer: A. Iron deficiency - ?
+#### Answer: A. Iron deficiency - TRUE

+Deficiency of iron is probably the most common nutritional disorder in the world.
+Although the prevalence of iron-deficiency anaemia is higher in developing countries, this form of anaemia is also common in the west, particularly in toddlers, adolescent girls and women of childbearing age.
+An iron deficiency can result from: (1) dietary lack, (2) impaired absorption, (3) increased requirement or (4) chronic blood loss.
+The dominating signs and symptoms frequently relate to the underlying cause of the anaemia, eg gastrointestinal or gynaecological disease, malnutrition, pregnancy and malabsorption.

+The diagnosis of iron-deficiency anaemia ultimately rests on laboratory studies.
+Both the haemoglobin and haematocrit are depressed, usually to moderate levels, in association with hypochromia, microcytosis and some poikilocytosis.
+The serum iron and ferritin are low, and the total plasma iron-binding capacity (reflecting transferrin concentration) is high.
+Low serum iron with increased iron-binding capacity results in a reduction of transferrin saturation levels to below 15%.
+Reduced iron stores inhibit hepcidin synthesis and its serum levels fall.
+The level of soluble transferrin receptors, which are mostly derived from erythroid progenitors in the marrow, is elevated in iron deficiency as a result of a mild expansion of erythroid progenitors and an increased rate of transferrin receptor shedding.
+Reduced haem synthesis leads to elevation of free erythrocyte protoporphyrin.
+An alert clinician investigating unexplained iron-deficiency anaemia will occasionally discover an occult bleed or cancer and thereby save a life.

 ### Q3.89
-After a total hip replacement a 72-year-old woman develops wound infection with methicillin-resistant Staphylococcus aureus (MRSA).
+After a total hip replacement a 72-year-old woman develops wound infection with **methicillin-resistant _Staphylococcus aureus_** (MRSA).
 Which of the following antibiotics will be effective against this bacterium?

 	A. Ampicillin
 	B. Gentamicin